len360/ESIEA-Loaners_data_prediction/README.md

 - `Loaners_data_prediction.ipynb` - Jupyter Notebooks containing the full data exploration and model training process
 - `README.md` - Project overview
 - `Project_summary.pdf` - Documentation outlining our observations, methodology, and reflections.
-- `Final_presentation.pptx` - The slideshow used for our final project presentation.
+- `Final_presentation.pdf` - The slideshow used for our final project presentation.